emvaugh2/Linux-RedHat-Study-Notes/README.md

 ## 12.17.2024

 **Today's Topics**
-* Red Hat Certified System Administrator Course
+* Red Hat Certified System Administrator Course (Chapter 5)

+Use `fdisk` and `gdisk` to manage partitions.
+It will walk you through the process.
+This is also how you can allocate partitions for swap spaces.

 ## 12.16.2024